ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-operations.md

 ## Edge cluster
 {: #fss-operations-edge}

 No operational tooling is deployed to the edge services cluster.
-All components of the edge cluster are configured to deliver their logs to vRealize Log Insight, inclusive of the vSRX syslog facilities.
+All components of the edge cluster are configured to deliver their logs to vRealize Log Insight, inclusive of the virtual gateway syslog facilities.
 If the physical FortiGate is deployed in the place of the edge services cluster its syslog facility must send logs to VRLI.

 ## Workload cluster
 {: #fss-operations-workload}